Artificial Intelligence (compilation album): Artwork

-The album's cover artwork depicts an android asleep in an armchair with Kraftwerk and Pink Floyd albums Autobahn (1974) and The Dark Side of the Moon (1973), respectively, at its side.
-The third album on the floor is Pioneers of the Hypnotic Groove, a 1991 collection of some of the first tracks released on Warp.
+The cover artwork depicts an android asleep in an armchair with the albums Autobahn (1974) and The Dark Side of the Moon (1973) at its side.
 The album's interior sleeve contains the text: "Are you sitting comfortably?
 Artificial Intelligence is for long journeys, quiet nights and club drowsy dawns.
 Listen with an open mind."

 Critical reception and legacy

 Critic Simon Reynolds cited Artificial Intelligence as a key ambient techno release in a 1994 write-up for The New York Times.
 In a retrospective review for AllMusic, critic John Bush praised Artificial Intelligence as "a superb collection of electronic listening music."
 In 2014, Daniel Montesinos-Donaghy of Vice described it as "an exercise in re-training the ear."
 The following year, Tegan O'Neil of The A.V.
 Club wrote: "Although every producer on it would go on to have a long and storied career, the album's music is satisfying enough on its own terms."

 In 2014, Rolling Stone included Artificial Intelligence on its list of "The 40 Most Groundbreaking Albums of All Time", citing its formative role in the development of intelligent dance music (IDM).
 According to The Guardians Ben Cardew, the album "birthed" the IDM genre and "changed the idea of electronic music as merely a tool for dancing".

 In 2017, Pitchfork placed it at number ten on its list of "The 50 Best IDM Albums of All Time".
 Staff writer Ben Cardew explained: "The origins of most musical genres are steeped in legend, obfuscation, and mystery.
 With IDM, however, the starting point is easy to finger: It emerged from Artificial Intelligence, a compilation album released by Sheffield’s Warp Records in 1992 that promised—on its cover, no less—“electronic listening music.”
 That might not sound like a revolutionary idea today but, at the time, the notion that you might sit down and listen to “rave” (as it was still widely known) was novel."

 In 2023, British GQ placed it at number three on its list of the ten best electronic albums of all time.
 The staff of GQ India stated that the album "in fact reorientated electronic music forever, spawning the complicated tag Intelligent Dance Music and helping to mainstream home electronic listening and ambient music."